GAMS-dev/gamspy/docs/user/advanced/debugging.rst

 Causes of infeasibility are not always easily identified.
 Solvers may report a particular equation as infeasible in cases where an entirely different equation is the cause.
 In these kind of complicated cases, one can dump all variables and equations in the listing file and inspect it.
+In the worst case, the solver returns no solution (model status 19: Infeasible - No Solution), leaving the variable levels untouched after a solve.

 .. code-block:: python